As you explore your adoption options, you may be wondering, how much does it cost to adopt from the Philippines?

 The three-year residency requirement does not apply when U.S. prospective adoptive parents do not reside in the Philippines.

 In those cases, the prospective adoptive parents will pursue the Hague Adoption Convention process and gain legal custody of the child before the child receives an immigrant visa.

 The prospective adoptive parents will finalize the adoption in the United States.

 - Age of Adopting Parents: Based on the Inter-Country Adoption Law of the Philippines (Republic Act No. 8043), the prospective adoptive parent must be at least 27 years of age and at least 16 years older than the child at the time of application, unless the adoptive parent is the biological parent of the child to be adopted or the spouse of such parent.

 The maximum age gap between the prospective adoptive parent and the child to be adopted must not exceed 45 years.

 - Marriage: If prospective adoptive parents are married, they must have been married for at least three years.

 They must file jointly for adoption.
-Applicants who have lived together in a common law relationship for several years must have been married for at least one year, although ICAB will take into account the stability of the relationship prior to the marriage.
+Applicants who have lived together in a common-law relationship for several years must have been married for at least one year, although ICAB will take into account the stability of the relationship before the marriage.